DTegano/NHL-Prediction-using-Machine-Learning/README.md

 W = 0.94241, p-value < 2.2e-16
 ```

 As we can see from the above graphs, the goal variable doesn't have a normal distribution - as the data doesn't have that bell shape spread away from the mean.
 This is also confirmed with the shapiro test, which our null hypothesis would be that the data is normally distributed.
-With the p-values at the lowest possible value in R (2.2 x e^-16), we can easily reject the null hypthoesis that goal data is normally distributed.
+With the p-values at the lowest possible value in R (2.2 x e^-16), we can easily reject the null hypothesis that goal data is normally distributed.

 I'll also run a quick correlation test to make sure there isn't a strong correlation between the two variables.
-To test if there is a statistical significant difference between the home and away goals, I'll run a T-test to make sure the means between the two variables are statistically different.
-However, in order to do this, one of the T-test assumptions is that both variables already have a normal distribution.
+To test if there is a statistically significant difference between the home and away goals, I'll run a T-test to make sure the means between the two variables are statistically different.
+However, to do this, one of the T-test assumptions is that both variables already have a normal distribution.
 Below is my function to normalize this data, as well as the other R commands:

 ```
 # Normalize Function